-- Green poop can indicate a stomach bug or a cow’s milk allergy;
+- Green poop can indicate a stomach bug or a cow’s milk allergy

-- Frothy green poop can indicate too much foremilk from a breastfed baby;
+- Frothy green poop can indicate too much foremilk from a breastfed baby

-- White poop can indicate a problem with your baby’s liver and should be addressed immediately;
+- White poop can indicate a problem with your baby’s liver and should be addressed immediately

-- Black poop may be a sign of blood in the GI tract and should be addressed immediately.
+- Black poop may be a sign of blood in the GI tract and should be addressed immediately

-Formula-fed baby poop not seedy
+Formula-fed baby poop not seedy anymore

-Normal formula-fed baby poop is usually a thicker consistency (think peanut butter) and has a yellow-tan to green-tan color.
-You should not be concerned at all if your formula-fed baby’s poop isn’t seedy, as this is a sign that your baby is digesting every last bit of that fatty goodness in the formula.
+Normal formula-fed baby poop is usually a thicker consistency, sort of like peanut butter, and has a yellow-tan to green-tan color.
+You don’t have to be concerned if your formula-fed baby’s poop isn’t seedy because this is means baby is digesting all of that fatty goodness in the formula.

 If your baby seems to be unhappy after feedings or isn’t gaining weight, please contact your pediatrician for advice.
 Or if your baby seems unhappy around the same time the seedy poop vanishes, talk to your pediatrician.

-Breastfed baby poop not seedy
+Breastfed baby poop not seedy anymore

 Breastmilk is nature’s way of keeping your baby nourished and healthy, and the milk adapts over time to the baby’s needs.
 Scientists have found over 1,000 different proteins in human breastmilk on top of the many other nutrients and components that make it perfect for newborn babies.